bsdroid/ntrip/trunk/BNC/Example_Configs/00_Readme.txt

 'Xvfb' is operated while producing plot files in PNG format.
 BNC is offline.
 All results are saved on disk.

+23. Shell Script 'RinexConcat.sh'
+Purpose: Equals configuration file example 'RinexConcat.bnc', concatenates several RINEX Version 3 files to produce one compiled file and edit the marker name in the file header.
+The sampling interval is set to 30 seconds.

 Georg Weber, BKG
 Frankfurt, January 2016
 igs-ip@bkg.bund.de